dreth/dreth.github.io/blog/drafts/evaluate_crypto_projects/article.md

 ![CAKE/BTC](assets/CAKEBTC.png)

-The bottom line here is, if your project's token is not useful, it is likely <span class="red">**not a good investment**</span> when compared to ETH or BTC, which should **always** be your golden standard, especially ETH.
+The bottom line here is, if your project's token is not useful, it is likely <span class="red">**not a good investment**</span> when compared to ETH or BTC, which should **always** be the main assets whose performance you should compare other crypto assets to.
+In markets that mostly go down, BTC is a better asset to compare them to, in markets that mostly go up, ETH would be the ideal choice.

 ### Tokenomics